 This course is designed to assist the student-athlete in developing realistic expectations and goals of college, explore academic programs, and understand what is necessary to succeed in college while competing in an intercollegiate sport.
 This course will also discuss the probability of becoming a professional athlete and life after athletics.
-The rules and regulations of the California Community College Athletic Association (CCCAA), National Intercollegiate Athletic Association (NCAA), and the National Association of Intercollegiate Athletics (NAIA) will be defined and explored to bring awareness to the student-athlete regarding eligibility and transferring to a four-year institution.
-I hour lecture.
-Transfer: CSU rehabilitation principles of athletic training.
-Designed to be preparatory for further education and a career in Athletic Training and or other Sports Medicine related fields.
-May include work with intercollegiate sports programs.
-3 hours lecture, 3 hours laboratory.
-Transfer: CSU
+The rules and regulations of the California Community College Athletic Association (CCCAA), National Intercollegiate Athletic Association (NCAA), and the National Association of Intercollegiate Athletics (NAIA) will be defined and explored to bring awareness to the student-athlete regarding eligibility and transferring to a four-year institution.1 hour lecture.
+Transfer: CSU, UC.
+KIN 16 and PCN 30 combined: max credit, 3 units.

-KIN 17 INTRODUCTION TO ATHLETIC 4 UNITS TRAINING AND SPORTS MEDICINE
+KIN 17 INTRODUCTION TO ATHLETIC TRAINING 4 UNITS AND SPORTS MEDICINE